Joseph-Wairimu/my-services/README.md

 # By Joseph Kamore Wairimu.

 # description
-This project aim at designing a website for a burger restaurant to enable fast services for burger customers.
+This project aim at designing a website for customer service to enable fast services for customers.